alphadadajuju/AMMA/README.md

 Please refer to https://github.com/MCG-NJU/MOC-Detector for detailed instructions.

 ### 2. Train
 The current version of AMMA supports ResNet18, MobileNetV2, and ShuffleNetV2 as the feature extraction backbones.
-To proceed with training, first download the COCO pretrained weights in [Google Drive](https://drive.google.com/drive/folders/1r2uYo-4hL6oOzRARFsYIn5Pu2Lv7VS6m).
+To proceed with training, first download the pretrained weights in [Google Drive](https://drive.google.com/drive/folders/1r2uYo-4hL6oOzRARFsYIn5Pu2Lv7VS6m) for ResNet18.
 COCO pretrained models come from [CenterNet](https://github.com/xingyizhou/CenterNet).
 Move pretrained models to ```${AMMA_ROOT}/experiment/modelzoo</mark>.```

 To train your own model, run the ```train.py``` script along with relevant input arguments.
 For instance: